djradon/public-notes/vs.resources-that-refer-vs-resources-that-are.md

 - the URI is being used to identify either content or sense but it’s not specified which
 - the URI is being used to both locate content and refer to a sense (ie a property applies equally to both)

-- one subtle point: things that are also usually refer
+## Issues

+- one subtle issue: do content IRIs always have a sense, i.e., the abstract work that corresponds to the document
-  - t.2024.09.21.13 or better to say that URIs that refer should also be able to return a document/thing that is
+- t.2024.09.21.13 or better to say that URIs that refer to a sense should also be able to return a document/thing that is
+  - would lead to the conclusion that by default, IRIs should be considered to refer to senses

 ## Solutions